NOW OFFERING LIVE ONLINE DEI TRAINING

 For immediate support: Trans Lifeline https://translifeline.org/

 Nearly all of us experience some level of stress on a daily - sometimes hourly - basis.
 How we address it can make the difference between experiencing manageable, even motivating kinds of stress, versus stress that can make us sick, threaten our relationships, and ultimately shorten our lives.
-This training provides participants with concrete, practical tools to develop a greater awareness of how stress manifests in each of us, and how to care for ourselves when we experience it.
+This training provides participants with tools to develop a greater awareness of how stress manifests in each of us, and how to care for ourselves when we experience it.

 Trainings are also available on a range of other subjects, from body size/weight stigma, to presentation skills and train-the-trainer workshops.
 If it's not in our wheelhouse, we'll be 100% honest about that, too.